-To show asset strip information:
+► To show asset strip information:

-- 2. The display shows the available asset strip, and indicates how many rack units and tags are detected on this strip. - The number of tags includes both the tags attached to the asset strip and those attached to the blade extension strip, if any.
+- 1. Press or to select "Assets" in the Main Menu, and press . - 2.
+The display shows the available asset strip, and indicates how many rack units and tags are detected on this strip.

+The number of tags includes both the tags attached to the asset strip and those attached to the blade extension strip, if any.

-- 3. Press to show this asset strip's details, including: - State strip status. - Main Tags number of the tags attached to the asset strip.
+- 3. Press O to show this asset strip's details, including: - State strip status. - Main Tags number of the tags attached to the asset strip.
 In the following diagram, this number is 30. - Blade Tags number of the tags attached to the blade extension strip(s), if any.